jitendragangwar123/Ekolance-Solidity-Cohort-2/Week-1/README.md

 Smart Contract:-
-        -Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.
+        Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.
-        -These programs should not fail to execute when the predetermined conditions are met
+        These programs should not fail to execute when the predetermined conditions are met

 Solidity:-
-        -Solidity is a curly-bracket language designed to target the Ethereum Virtual Machine (EVM).
+        Solidity is a curly-bracket language designed to target the Ethereum Virtual Machine (EVM).
 It is influenced by C++, Python and
         JavaScript.

 Popular Languages for writing blockchain programmes and smart contracts:-